smfarjad/CYBR8420_Team3/Software_Security_Engineering_Requirements.md

 # Progress & Contribution Planning

-### Current Status:
-We are analyzing all derived security requirements and individual reflections from Part 2 of the assignment.
+**Current Status**: We are analyzing all derived security requirements and individual reflections from Part 2 of the assignment.

-### Next Step:
-Our immediate task is to prioritize a selection of security requirements and the identified gap from Part 2.
+**Next Step:** Our immediate task is to prioritize a selection of security requirements and the identified gap from Part 2.
 This will allow us to narrow our focus to specific, high-impact areas of the Salt codebase, with the goal of producing actionable contributions to the original repository.